chevp/atelier-art-gold.io/README.md

 ---

-## Deployment

-This project is deployed using GitHub Actions.
-On every push to the main branch, a GitHub Action is triggered to build and deploy the application to GitHub Pages.

----

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to Atelier Art Gold's homepage, please follow these steps: